Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 [1] - <https://copyleft.org/guide/>

-Addendum; I use the term _GPL contamination_, referring to situations where using a GPL work incorrectly would legally require you to release your work under the GPL license as well (or stop using GPL work in a fashion that is not allowed).
+Addendum: I use the term _GPL contamination_, referring to situations where using a GPL work incorrectly would legally require you to release your work under the GPL license as well (or stop using GPL work in a fashion that is not allowed).
 However, one could argue that GPL contamination is a too negative wording, as it only refers to the fact that if you use a GPL work beyond what is expressly allowed in the license, you are in breach of contract and could be held liable - but in this situation, you may instead license your work under the GPL and accept to be "contaminated".

 ## GPL According to the FSF

-Note; In the following paragraph, I try to summarize how the FSF (/the GNU Foundation) themselves interpret the GPL license.
+Note: In the following paragraph, I try to summarize how the FSF (/the GNU Foundation) themselves interpret the GPL license.
 However, as I later mention in the section on [GPL Linking](#static-vs-dynamic-linking-gpl), most seem to argue that you can go further - for instance, to dynamically link against a GPL program, regardless how it is used, and still not be contamined.¹

-To be sure that your work is not contaminated by the GPL, according to the FSF, the following should apply;
+To be sure that your work is not contaminated by the GPL, according to the FSF, the following should apply:
 The work should be an aggregate (as per the GPL license), meaning that it is separate and independent from the GPL licensed program.
 Therefore, the work should be able to function on its own, and any GPL components easily exchanged.
 The FSF states, that _"you cannot incorporate GPL-covered software in a proprietary system"_ [2] and that a proprietary work cannot link to a GPL work (_"because the program actually links to the library [..] the terms of the GPL apply to the entire combination"_) [9].